MikeDavidG2/bike-share_case-study/README.md

 ## IV.
 Process
-The data processing steps can be found in the HTML file [Process-bike-tripdata.html](https://mikedavidg2.github.io/bike-share_case-study/01a_Process-bike-tripdata.html) on GitHub.
+The data processing steps can be found in the rendered HTML file [Process-bike-tripdata.html](https://mikedavidg2.github.io/bike-share_case-study/01a_Process-bike-tripdata.html) on GitHub.
 This document details how the bike-share trip data was:
 - Loaded into R.
 - Inspected with multiple EDA functions.
 - Simplified with the removal of unneeded rows and columns.